SubasiMehmet/MySwiftEducation/003_UIButton.md

     }

-> MARK: Buttons' Press Function Is Controlled With Tag
+> MARK: Buttons' Press Function Is Controlled With Tag.

+> Check the @objc func type.
+It is with parameter called sender.
+Because they are created with for, func needs to recognize them with their sender.
 ---
         @objc func numberPressed(_ sender: UIButton) {